-- Identification of any applicable county, city, state, or federal noise ordinances and other applicable sound guidelines; - Measure ambient sound levels at noise-sensitive receivers; - Estimation of the operational sound levels from the hypothetical Project layout using the threedimensional sound modeling program Computer Aided Design for Noise Abatement (CadnaA); and - Determination if the wind farm can operate in compliance with the identified applicable regulatory standards.
+- Identification of any applicable county, city, state, or federal noise ordinances and other applicable sound guidelines; - Measure ambient sound levels at noise-sensitive receivers; - Estimation of the operational sound levels from the hypothetical Project layout using the threedimensional sound modeling program Computer Aided Noise Abatement (CadnaA); and - Determination if the wind farm can operate in compliance with the identified applicable regulatory standards.

 There are no federal or state noise regulations that apply to this Project.
 Therefore, only local regulations would apply.
-Bon Homme County has adopted a zoning ordinance that pertains to wind energy systems.
-The ordinance limits sound levels of WES to 45 dBA at occupied receptors, unless a signed waiver or easement is obtained from the owner of the residence.
-Neither Charles Mix nor Hutchinson County has a numerical noise limit.
+Bon Homme County has adopted a zoning ordinance that pertains to large wind energy systems (LWES).
+The ordinance limits "noise levels produced by the LWES to 45 dBA, average A-weighted sound pressure at the perimeter of occupied residences existing at the time the permit application is filed, unless a signed waiver or easement is obtained from the owner of the residence."
+Charles Mix County is zoned at the township level and, because no turbines are sited in organized townships, there are no zoning requirements for the Project within Charles Mix County.
+Hutchinson County has no numeric noise ordinance.
 Therefore, the Bon Homme County ordinance sound level limit was used as the design goal for all areas of the Project.

 The wind turbines were modeled using manufacturer-specified sound power levels.
-Sound pressure levels were predicted at all receivers within and surrounding the Project area.
+Sound pressure levels were predicted at all identified receivers within and surrounding the Project area.
 There are no expected exceedances of the identified regulations due to operation of any of the proposed wind turbine locations of the Project.